CollinHeist/TitleCardMaker/docs/user_guide/settings.md

     Servers (so `TMDb` `Plex`, etc.) is recommended.
 This is  because TMDb has a much wider variety of image availability, and is typically much higher quality than the auto-scraped images from your Media Server.

-### Translation Languages

-Depending on the Card and your indicated episode text format or season titles, TCM can add spelled versions of a number to a Title Card - e.g.
-`Season One - Episode Four`.
-If you would like this text translated into a non- English language, the language(s) you would like to make available should be selected here.

-After selecting any number of languages here, the language code can be appended to the end of a cardinal or ordinal variable to use the translated version of that text.
-See the following example for details.

-??? example "Example"

-    If I would like my Title Card's text to be in French (fr) or Esperanto (eo) then I would select both of those languages in the dropdown.
-Now, within a Template or Series I can specify the _Episode Text Format_ (or season title) as `Épisode {episode_number_cardinal_fr}` or
-    `{episode_number_ordinal_eo} Epizodo` and my Card's episode text would read as `Épisode un` (Episode One) or `unua Epizodo` (First Episode).

-!!! tip "Cardinal vs. Ordinal Mnemonic"

-    An easy way to remember whether you want the cardinal or ordinal text is that ++c++ardinal starts with a ++c++ like ++c++ount - so one, two, three, etc.; while ++o++ordinal starts with ++o++ like ++o++rder - so first, second, third, etc.

-This is purely to make these languages _available_ for use - you will still need to actually change your Card settings to reflect them.
-This setting __does not__ change Episode titles; that requires [translations](...).

 ### Sync Specials